MissingMaps/blog/2017-07-27-drone-and-street-level-imagery-in-philippines.md

 **Background**

 Unmanned Aerial Vehicles (UAVs), also known as Remotely Piloted Aircraft Systems (RPAS) or drones, are increasingly used for [humanitarian purposes](http://drones.fsd.ch/en/drones-in-humanitarian-action/).
-Earlier this year, we leveraged drones for comprehensive aerial imagery collection to support the recovery program.
+In May 2017, we leveraged drones for comprehensive aerial imagery collection to support the recovery program.
 High-resolution aerial imagery is a valuable resource when creating value-add information products for response, planning, monitoring, and resilience building activities.

 <figure>
 <img src="https://arcmaps.s3.amazonaws.com/share/blog-pictures/missingmaps-blog_20170727_compare.jpg" alt="satellite vs drone imagery">